 Students with deficiencies in their primary instrument or voice shall study without credit until such proficiency is obtained.
-Music majors are also required to take two years of piano.
-Students without at least moderate ability in piano shall study piano without credit until such ability is obtained.

 Forms, Music Major

 Students wishing to major in music must officially declare their intent to do so.
 A form will be filled out by their advisor indicating the specific music major, the area of solo performance, and the area of ensemble performance.